MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Networking/v1.6.1/Set-AzureNetworkSecurityGroupToSubnet.md

 ```

 ## DESCRIPTION
-The **Set-AzureNetworkSecurityGroupToSubnet** cmdlet associates an azure_2 network security group to a subnet.
+The **Set-AzureNetworkSecurityGroupToSubnet** cmdlet associates an Azure network security group to a subnet.

 ## EXAMPLES